CODE-at-TACC/summer-2015/raspi/light/03-switch.md

         print('Button Pressed')
         blink(25)
 ```
-2. Describe how you might reconfigure our circuit to use a pulldown resistor (don't worry about code changes we might have to make, just focus on the circuit) with pin **#18**
-3. List 3-4 other things you could do in response to a button press.
+:sparkle: List 3-4 other things you could do in response to a button press.
 What if you had multiple buttons - what could you do then?
+:sparkle: Describe how you might reconfigure our circuit to use a pulldown resistor (don't worry about code changes we might have to make, just focus on the circuit) with pin **#18**

 # Resources
 * [O'Reilly Raspberry Pi Cookbook](http://razzpisampler.oreilly.com/ch07.html)